epsy/clize/docs/docstring-reference.rst

     run(func)

-Begin a line with ``:param NAME:`` and contiue with a description for the parameter.
+Begin a line with ``:param NAME:`` and continue with a description for the parameter.
 You can continue over more lines by indenting the additional lines.